Building a High-Grade Uranium Resource

 Skyharbour Resources (TSX-V: SYH | US-OTC: SYHBF) is a preeminent uranium exploration company with projects located in the prolific Athabasca Basin of Saskatchewan, Canada.

-With uranium prices beginning to break out and with assay results from its recently completed winter/spring 2020 drill program expected soon, Skyharbour Resources Ltd. – currently trading below US$0.15 per share – represents an intriguing speculation in the North American uranium exploration space.
+With its own flagship project and several projects being explored by partners, Skyharbour Resources Ltd. – currently trading around US$0.25 per share – represents an intriguing speculation in the North American uranium exploration space.

 Flagship Property: Moore Uranium Project

 Skyharbour owns 100% of the 137 square mile Moore Uranium Project located 9 miles east of Denison’s Wheeler River Uranium Project and 24 miles south of Cameco’s McArthur River Mine — all located in Canada’s famed Athabasca Basin.

 This is some of the richest uranium ground on earth!

 In July 2016, Skyharbour secured an option from Denison Mines (TSX: DML) (NYSE: DNN), a large strategic shareholder of Skyharbour, to acquire a 100% interest in the Moore Uranium Project which hosts the high-grade Maverick Zone — a key area of interest.

 Skyharbour Resources is generating news from its drill program at Moore, as well as from its partner-operated projects in coming months.

 |Flagship Moore Uranium Project hosts high-grade U3O8 mineralization at the Main Maverick Zone – discovered by JNR Resources in the early 2000’s|